unavi-xyz/unavi/apps/light-client/README.md

 # Light Client

-A minimal client for accessing a space within the Wired.
+A lightweight client for accessing a specific space within the Wired.
+Provides a minimal example for how to use the `@wired-labs/react-client` library.